hackrudra1234/transformer-translation/README.md

 The strongest final setup used an 8k shared SentencePiece BPE vocabulary, a compact 4-layer encoder/decoder Transformer, and tuned beam-search decoding.
 The best observed Beam BLEU was approximately **4.8005**.

+The project was then extended beyond model experimentation into deployment: inference was optimized by reusing the encoder output, the model was exposed through FastAPI, and the service was successfully containerized and tested locally with Docker.

-The project also identified the primary remaining limitation: the model learned readable target-language patterns more effectively than precise German-to-English semantic alignment.
-Rather than continuing minor hyperparameter tuning, the logical next improvement would be substantially more and more diverse parallel training data.
+The primary modeling limitation remains semantic faithfulness: the model learned readable target-language patterns more effectively than precise German-to-English semantic alignment.
+The logical modeling improvement would therefore be substantially more and more diverse parallel training data, while the next engineering step would be optional cloud hosting of the Dockerized API.